 Joint pain can range from mildly irritating to debilitating.
 It may go away after a few weeks (acute), or last for several weeks or months (chronic).
 Even short-term pain and swelling in the joints can affect your quality of life.
 Whatever the cause of joint pain, you can usually manage it with medication, physical therapy, or alternative treatments.

-If you have milder pain without any swelling, acetaminophen (Tylenol) can be effective.
+If you have mild pain without any swelling, acetaminophen can be effective.
 Be careful when taking this medicine though, especially if you drink alcohol, because high doses may cause liver damage.
 Because of the risks, you should take any of these pain medications with caution.

-If your pain is so severe that NSAIDs and Cox-2 medicines aren't effective enough, your doctor may prescribe a stronger opioid medication.
+If your pain is so severe that NSAIDs aren't effective enough, your doctor may prescribe a stronger opioid medication.
 Because opioid drugs can cause drowsiness, you should only use them under a doctor's care.
 They also can cause constipation, which you can relieve by taking laxatives.

 Other drugs that may help relieve pain include: